 Randy LaRusso, M.Ed.

 Randy LaRusso, M.Ed., is a forty-two year veteran in the area of special education in the Florida public education system.
 She spent the last eight years of her public school career as the director of a Florida department of education discretionary grant.
 The Access Project focused on curriculum, instruction and professional development for students with significant cognitive disabilities and developmental delays.
 Randy has served on two national grants, the National Center and State Collaborative (NCSC) and the TIES Center, both funded through OSEP.
 A national speaker, trainer and author, and adjunct university instructor, Randy continues to work in the field of special education as a consultant.
+She started contributing expertise to WebbAlign projects in 2019.

 Karen L. Mesmer, Ph.D.